-Beginning in January of 2021 and continuing each quarter thereafter, Grantee must submit a financial report detailing its expenditure of Grant Funds to the Agency using the form provided by the Agency.
+Beginning in October of 2023 and continuing each quarter thereafter, Grantee must submit a financial report detailing its expenditure of Grant Funds to the Agency using the form provided by the Agency.
 Reports are due 30 days after the end of each fiscal year quarter.
-The yearly report will be due no later than 60 days after the end of the fiscal year.
+The yearly report will be due no later than 60 days after the end of the performance period.